salomellabres/openduck/README.md

-    openmm-from-amber   OpenDuck openMM protocol starting from an amber topology and coordinates. amber-prepare       Preparation of systems, inputs and queue files for AMBER simulations. report              Generate a report for openduck results. chunk               Chunk a protein for Dynamic Undocking.
+    openmm-from-amber   OpenDuck openMM protocol starting from an amber topology and coordinates. amber-prepare       Preparation of systems, inputs and queue files for AMBER simulations. report              Generate a report for openduck results. chunk               Chunk a protein for dynamic undocking.
 ```

-Each of the OpenDUck modules accepts the input either as command line arguments or in a yaml file.
+Each of the OpenDUck modules accepts the input either as command line arguments or as a yaml file.
 The arguments in the input.yaml are expected to follow the command-line nomenclature.

-### Running OpenDUck in OpenMM
+### Running OpenDUck with OpenMM

-The OpenMM implementation of OpenDUck is divided in two steps, the preparation using openmm_forcefields and the production (MD/SMD) following the Dynamic Undocking protocol.
+The OpenMM implementation of OpenDUck is divided in two steps: the preparation using `openmm_forcefields` and the production (MD/SMD) following the dynamic undocking protocol.
 During the preparation step, the protein is reduced to the pocket region during the _chunking_ step, then the ligand and receptor are parametrized and the solvation box is generated.
-After equilibration, the sequential MD/SMD simulations, sampling and steering the main interaction from the specified distances, are produced in OpenMM.
+After equilibration, the sequential MD/SMD simulations, sampling and steering the main interaction from the specified distances, are run in OpenMM.

 The openMM submodules are setup to allow independent usage of the previously mentioned steps:

-    * openmm-full-protocol: Executes the full OpenDuck protocol, from the protein-ligand files to the Steered simulations
+    * `openmm-full-protocol`: Executes the full OpenDuck protocol, from the protein-ligand files to the steered simulations
-    * openmm-prepare: Executes exclusively the preparation and equilibration of the protein-ligand complex
+    * `openmm-prepare`: Executes only the preparation and equilibration of the protein-ligand complex
-    * openmm-from-equilibrated: Executes exclusively the production of MD/SMD runs from an equilibrated input.
+    * `openmm-from-equilibrated`: Executes only the production of MD/SMD runs from an equilibrated input.
-    * openmm-from-amber: Starts the openDuck simulations from an amber topology.
+    * `openmm-from-amber`: Starts the openDuck simulations from an AMBER topology.

 #### Openmm-full-protocol

-The complete OpenDUck protocol through OpenMM can be executed using the OpenMM_full-protocol submodule.
+The complete OpenDUck protocol through OpenMM can be executed using the `openmm-full-protocol` submodule.
 The full protocol executes the following steps:

     * Chunking (optional)